waku-org/specs/standards/application/relay-reliability.md

 ## Abstract

-[Relay Protocol](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) in Waku is efficient for routing messages, but there's no guarantee that a message will reach to its destination.
+Waku is efficient for routing messages with its transport layer like [Relay Protocol](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) and [Lightpush](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/19/lightpush.md)/[Filter](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/12/filter.md), but there's no guarantee that a message going through Waku will reach to its destination.
 For example, the receiver in a chat application may miss messages when network issue happens at either sender or receiver side.

 In general, a message in Waku network includes 3 status from sender's perspective: